 Designing with Smell emphasizes spatial design in numerous forms and interpretations – in the street, the studio, the theatre or exhibition space, as well as the representation of spatial relationships with smell.
 The book includes some of the leading academics in the field, working with, or thinking about, smell in spatial design in some way, originating across different geographical areas, academic disciplines and professions.
 It is crucial reading for students, academics and practitioners working in olfactory design.

-The book, which was initiated by the late Victoria Henshaw, was continued in her memory by Kate McLean, Dominic Medway, Chris Perkins, and Gary Warnaby as editors.
-It includes a chapter by Ashraf Osman titled “CULTURALIZING SCENT: Current Steps towards Integrating the Sense of Smell in Art and Design Education”.
-The book also includes contributions by Peter de Cupere, Caro Verbeek, Brian Goeltzenleuchter, Debra Riley Parr, and many others.
+The book, initiated by the late Victoria Henshaw, was completed in her memory by Kate McLean, Dominic Medway, Chris Perkins, and Gary Warnaby as editors.
+It includes chapters by Scent Art Net associates Ashraf Osman (“Culturalizing Scent: Current Steps towards Integrating the Sense of Smell in Art and Design Education”) and Caro Verbeek (“Inhaling Futurism: On the Use of Olfaction in Futurism and Olfactory (Re)constructions”).
+The book also includes a preface by David Howes, an afterword by Jim Drobnick, as well as contributions by Gwenn-Aël Lynn, Miriam Songster, Anna D’Errico, Brian Goeltzenleuchter, Debra Riley Parr, and many others.